tye-exe/egui_issue/README.md

 ### Sanity Check
-As a sanity check i tried just adding text to the first text box, which does work as expected.
+As a sanity check i tried just adding text to **only** the first text box, which does work as expected.

 ![](./tests/snapshots/single_works.png)